-Twitter is an unbelievable experience, but you have to know what you’re doing.
+Twitter provides tremendous opportunities to make connections and have some fun, but you have to know what you’re doing.

-Here’s what I wish I’d known from the get go.
+Here’s what I wish I’d known about Twitter from the get go.

-1. NICHE: If you don’t have a purpose for using the site, then you’re wasting your time.
+1. NICHE: If you don’t have a purpose for using the site, you’re wasting your time.
 My goal was and still is to feel a sense of community with other writers.
-To that end, I generally follow writers, literary journals, bloggers similar to me, some local Tweeps, and publications focused on Jewish life.
+To that end, I generally follow writers, literary journals, bloggers similar to me, some local tweeters, and publications focused on Jewish life.
 Celebrities?
 Nope.
 News organizations?
 Absolutely not.
 When I want the headlines, I read the paper or a news site.
-When I want to know what Ashton Kutcher thinks about anything–well, that will never happen.
+When I want to know what one of the Kardashians thinks about anything–well, that will never happen.

-4. UTILIZE THE “FAVORITE” FUNCTION: When I’m reading Tweets, I favorite the ones I want to check out later.
+4. UTILIZE THE “LIKE” FUNCTION: When I’m reading tweets, I “like” the ones I want to check out later.
 Later might be weeks away–that’s fine.
-People appreciate the RT of their link whenever you can get to it.
-Why would anyone want all their link promoting to happen in one day?
-Spread out the love, people!
+People appreciate the RT of their links whenever you can get to it.

 Wrong!
 It should look like this—>A must-read post by @NinaBadzin about the ins and outs of Twitter.
 Another option—>.@NinaBadzin wrote a must read post about the ins and outs of Twitter.
 Notice the . in front of the @–That little . makes all the difference.
 HOWEVER, don’t start throwing a period in front of every @.
 (See below)